The Legislative Branch of Florida’s Government

 Parts of Collier County are included in Florida House districts 80, 81, or 82.
 About 51 percent of Collier voters live in District 81; about 35 percent of Collier voters live in District 82, and 14 percent live in District 80.

 Rep. Adam Botana (R—Bonita Springs) represents District 80.
 Botana is the vice president of the Bay Water Boat Club, his family’s business.
 He has also worked in the food and beverage industry.
-He was first elected to the Florida House in 2020 and was reelected in 2022.
+He was first elected to the Florida House in 2020 and was reelected in 2022 and 2024.

-Rep. Bob Rommel (R—Naples) represents District 81.
-Rommel is a restaurant owner.
-He was first elected to the Florida House in 2016 and was reelected subsequently.
-Now in his fourth term, he is term-limited.
+Rep. Yvette Benarroch (R—Naples) represents District 81.
+Benarroch is a small business owner.
+She was first elected to the Florida House in 2024.

 Rep. Lauren Melo (R—Naples) represents District 82.
 Melo is a real estate broker.
-She was first elected to the Florida House in 2020 and was reelected in 2022.
+She was first elected to the Florida House in 2020 and was reelected in 2022 and 2024.

 Resources